BriaWilliams/twitterBot/README.md

 # twitterBot

-A Twitter Bot located @afrorobotics on Twitter.
+A Twitter Bot located twitter.com/AfroRobotics on Twitter.
 It uses a NASA API to tweet out photos from different Mars Rovers every few hours.